aptech/docs/docs/data-management/data-cleaning.rst

 Changing categorical variable base case
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :func:`setcatbasecase` function provides a convenient way to set the base case for a categorical variable.
+The :func:`setbasecat` function provides a convenient way to set the base case for a categorical variable.

 ::